ympbyc/Carrot/README.md

 ### Twisted Algebraic Data Type

 Carrot has no data structures except for closures, yet the type system is rich enough to express something like algebraic data types.
-No syntax has to be introduced.
+Use `=u` for constructors instead of `=`.

 ```lisp
 ;; Lists